 7:45 AM – 9:00 AM | Morning Plenary

 Exploring Issues of Race in the Justice System

 We know the facts.
 The United States has the highest incarceration rate and the largest number of people living under correctional control than any other nation.
 People of color are incarcerated in numbers disproportionate to their representation in the population as a whole, and this disproportionality weaves throughout the justice system.
 Criminal justice professionals and allies seeking a fairer, more effective, and more cost-effective justice system need to better understand issues of race in the justice system in order to advance strategies that work to reduce incarceration and recidivism.
 This plenary panel will trace the history of race in the American justice system and discuss the important ways states, localities and community-based service providers are meeting this challenge.

-Presenters: Jennifer Skeem, Associate Dean of Research & Mack Distinguished Professor, School of Social Welfare; Associate Professor of Social Welfare and Public Policy, University of California, Berkeley.
+Presenter: Jennifer Skeem, Associate Dean of Research & Mack Distinguished Professor, School of Social Welfare, and Associate Professor of Social Welfare and Public Policy, University of California, Berkeley.